SimonZhao7/SimonZhao7/README.md

-### Hi there :wave: ###
+### Hello :wave: ###

-:hugs: I am a senior in high school who aspires to work in the tech industry.
-I look forward to possibly working with people or getting an internship opportunity in the future. :hugs:
+:hugs: I am a freshman at UCSC and I am majoring in CS.
+I look forward to working with others and getting an internship opportunity. :hugs:

 #### I am currently working on: ####